-Yorkshire Dales Photography: Photos of Castle Bolton, Carperby and Woodhall in Wensleydale, on the edge of the Yorkshire Dales National Park, North Yorkshire.
+Photographs of Carperby and Castle Bolton in Wensleydale, Yorkshire Dales National Park, North Yorkshire.

 Calcite crystal in the spoil heaps of Wet Grooves Lead Mine in Wensleydale, North Yorkshire.